sallydinh02/FTF-Fast-Trend-Fashion/README.md

+# About
-# FTF - Fast Trend Fashion
-* Designed UI/UX with Figma, developed a full-stack AI-powered web app for fashion e-commerce using React, Node.js, Express.js, MongoDB, Python, Pytorch, CuPy, FastAPI, and tunneled AI server with Ngrok.
+FTF - Fast Trend Fashion is an AI-powered fashion e-commerce web app that helps customers find products that fit and look good on them with AI try-on feature.
+I designed UI/UX with Figma, developed front-end and back-end using React, Node.js, Express.js, MongoDB, trained and integrated AI try-on model to the website using Python, FastAPI, Pytorch, Cupy and tunneled AI server with Ngrok.
-* Trained and integrated AI try-on models into the web app, assisting customers in finding products that look good on them with AI as if they are trying on clothes in fashion stores.
-Improved page speed by 40% by optimizing image loading on backend and AI servers.

 # Architecture
 ![new architecture 491 - Copy](https://github.com/user-attachments/assets/1bd4b97c-5e14-4b2f-a9ea-6682218314a5)